TGA RESTRICTED REPRESENTATIONS

 https://www.tga.gov.au/restricted-representations (general information about restricted representations)

-** Requires a completed and published Clinical Trial specific to the 'physical condition' using the 'unapproved therapeutic goods and service' before public use.
+To gain TGA approval requires a completed and published Clinical Trial specific to the 'physical condition' using the 'unapproved therapeutic goods and service' before public use.

 Clinical Trial Notification (CTN) scheme